Inedo/inedo-docs/ProGet/advanced/repackaging.md

 In Universal packages, the history is embedded in `upack.json`.
 In NuGet packages, the history is embedded (in the same JSON format) in `.progetRepackagingHistory.json` in the nupkg file.

 ## Other Repackaging Options
 Aside from using the ProGet UI we offer two other options for repackaging a package.
-You can either make simple [API calls](https://inedo.com/support/documentation/proget/reference/api) or use the [Universal Package CLI](https://inedo.com/support/documentation/upack/tools-and-libraries/upack-cli) (for Universal packages).
+You can either make simple [API calls](/support/documentation/proget/reference/api/repackaging) or use the [Universal Package CLI](/support/documentation/upack/tools-and-libraries/upack-cli) (for Universal packages).
 These options give you a lot of flexibility when it comes to automating your repackaging process.

+### Repackaging in a CI/CD Pipeline

+We have built an example application on our [public BuildMaster instance](https://buildmaster.inedo.com) that uses the [repackaging API](/support/documentation/proget/reference/api/repackaging) to demonstrate the patterns that can be used to add repackaging as part of a CI/CD pipeline.
+The application contains deployment plans, pipelines, and source control repository monitor configuration such that commits pushed to any source control repository branch will automatically create a package and deploy it to a CI repository.
+Deploying the build through future pipeline stages causes it to be repackaged and then redeploys it to a [public repository](https://proget.inedo.com/feeds/ExternalBuild) used to build Inedo projects that require NuGet packages.

+You can view the example application here: [Inedo.Core Library](https://buildmaster.inedo.com/applications/44/)